by Jasmine Johnson

 Why is mindfulness important to me as a mother?

-I want to teach my children as many good traits as I can so they can be the best version of themselves.
+I want to teach my children as many good traits as possible to be their best selves.

-Being aware of my habits and adjusting when necessary displays to my girl’s what growth looks like.
-In writing down my to-do-list, I have found my daughter wanting to write out what she will do the next day – even if it’s just “1. school.”
+Being aware of my habits and adjusting when necessary displays what growth looks like to my girls.
+In writing down my to-do list, I have found my daughter wanting to write out what she will do the next day – even if it’s just “1.
+School.”

-While making a grocery store run, my daughter asks for maybe two things throughout the whole store.
-I say no and explain why we can’t have it and we move along.
-Sharing why is important so she can process it for herself when I’m not around.
-She’s not the only one though.
-I fight the urge to grab those shiny Cookies & Crème candy bars when checking out.
-I run this same explanation to myself as I see the chocolate bar.
-I don’t need it because it’s an impulse buy.
+My daughter asks for maybe two things while joining me for a grocery store run.
+I say no and explain why we can’t have them, and we move along—sharing why is essential so she can process it for herself when I’m not around.
+She’s not the only one, though.
+When checking out, I fight the urge to grab those shiny Cookies & Crème candy bars.
+As I see the chocolate bar, I run this same explanation to myself—I don’t need it because it’s an impulse buy.

-But, it’s important that I am conscious of the things I show her through my actions.
-We all know that our kids pay more attention to what we do than what we say.
+But, I must be conscious of what I show her through my actions.
+We all know that our kids pay more attention to our actions than what we say.
 They are learning through us.